Intro CS Syllabus

 Unless otherwise noted, all programming assignments should be completed without the help of other students, adults, or resources (such as Internet sites, tutors, or source code).
 While being stuck on a problem can cause frustration, working through these difficulties remains the best way to truly learn the material.
 Turning in work that is not your own is not only dishonest, it prevents you from developing a full understanding of the material.
 Please see me if you need any extra help, or if you have any questions about these rules.

-In general, my motto is "help in English is OK; help in Java is not".
-This means that you may receive hints from a classmate about how to perform a general task, but you should not ever copy pure source code from another student.
+In general, my motto is "help in English is OK; help in code is not".
+This means that you may receive hints from a classmate about how to perform a general task, but you should not ever copy pure source code from another student (or the internet, or any other source).
+Again, if you have questions, ask me beforehand to make sure it's not an issue.